It started with a question to Neil, a friend in Western Creek, about what kind of hike he was going to do this year.

 All up it took four hours to complete the hike.
 The elevation on top of Mother Cummings Peak is over 1200 metres, with a higher trailhead start than most of the tracks leading up to the plateau.

-We were joined by Deb Hunter, the Mole Creek Karst caving expert and good friend, and although Hilde and I were the youngest in the group, we all hiked well together and enjoyed the good experience, knowledge and cheer shared.
+We were joined by Deb Hunter, the Mole Creek Karst caving expert and good friend, who wasn’t going to join our planned multi-day hike (not this time at least).
+We all hiked well together and enjoyed the good experience, knowledge and cheer shared.